lightningWhite/WeatherAndEMFSensingStation/readme.md

 sudo systemctl start ssh
 ```

+Note that this can also be done using `raspi-config`.

 A helpful tool for finding the IP address of the Raspberry Pi in order to
 ssh to it, is `arp-scan`.
 It can be installed by running the following: